 1. Kang the Conqueror

-Kang is the unquestioned master of time-traveling villainy.
-In his numerous guises, such as Rama-Tut, Blue Man, Victor Timely, and the Scarlet Centurion, he has traveled back to the present day from the 30th century time and time again to test his mettle against the greatest warriors of all time; the Avengers, the Fantastic Four, and other of the Marvel universe's finest heroes.
+Kang the Conqueror is the unquestioned master of time-traveling villainy.
+In his numerous guises (or, to use current Marvel terminology, Variants), such as Rama-Tut, Blue Man, Victor Timely, and the Scarlet Centurion, he has traveled back to the present day from the 30th century time and time again to test his mettle against the greatest warriors of all time; the Avengers, the Fantastic Four, and other of the Marvel universe's finest heroes.